© 2011-2018 by Zack Smith. All rights reserved.

 6.1.
 Stop risky services from launching

-From the command line, you may also find launch data
+From the command line, which everyone should know how to use, you may also find launch data

 You can stop them from launching after login by removing their launch plist files.